GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 - Compute Engine
 - Google Cloud Storage

-Use the [Pricing Calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected usage.
+Use the [Pricing Calculator](https://cloud.google.com/products/calculator/#id=cdaa96a1-84a6-468d-b5cc-493af9895149) to generate a cost estimate based on your projected usage.

-## Setup the environment
+## set up the environment

 Export the following variables to your environment for use throughout the tutorial.